adamsilver/fdpb/07-a-filter-form.md

 We’re left with having to collapse the filters behind a toggle button.
 We’ve covered this behaviour extensively in chapters 5 and 6 respectively.
 Now, we’re going to focus on another related problem.

-Earlier, I mentioned part of the interview I had with David House, a former Gumtree designer, who conducted a lot of research with how to deal with filters.
+Earlier, I mentioned part of the interview I had with Dave House, a former Gumtree designer, who conducted a lot of research with how to deal with filters.
 In particular, that Gumtree users expected the filter to submit with AJAX on submit.
 However, Gumtree’s research also showed that on mobile, this wan’t desirable because users couldn’t see the results refresh.
-Here’s what David said:
+Here’s what Dave said:

-> On mobile, AJAX wasn't desirable because users couldn't see any visible refresh.
-We didn't want to move focus to the results because users wanted to pick more than one filter.
+> On mobile, AJAX wasn't desirable because users couldn't see any visible refresh of the results, the amount of filters available in some categories meant this would have happened off screen.
+To the user this would have looked like nothing had changed.
+We didn't want to move focus to the results on every interaction because users often wanted to pick more than one filter.
 We reluctantly had to use an adaptive approach.
-On mobile, clicking the filter menu button would reveal a batch filtering system that worked without AJAX.
+On mobile, clicking the refine menu button would reveal a full screen filter panel where users could build up their refinements and submit when they were done.

 Gumtree reluctantly went for an adaptive approach, giving mobile users and desktop users different experiences.
 But there might be a way to give users a more responsive experience—one that conforms to principle 3, Be consistent.